 A hardware wallet requires you to manually plug in and type on a device to move your cryptocurrency.
 At the very least, a cold wallet—a fresh wallet not connected to the internet—will ensure your crypto cannot be accessed in the event your computer is compromised.

 - Cold wallet = Not connected to the internet.

 - Hot wallet = Connected to the internet

 It’s best practice to separate long-term crypto-asset holdings from your daily crypto wallet, including prized or higher value NFTs.
-In the unfortunate event you are a phishing victim, your main stack will be safe.
-Only connect your wallet to websites you trust.
+In the unfortunate event you’re attacked by a phisher, your main stack will be safe.
+Only connect your wallet to trusted websites.

 #4: Store your wallet information safely—ideally offline

-Whenever writing down your seed or recovery phrases, it’s critical to keep these safe offline, ideally written by hand.
-Savings your crypto passwords, private keys or recovery phrases in a text document on your computer is an easy attack vector.
+Whenever writing down your seed or recovery phrases, ensure you do so by hand (i.e. offline).
+Saving your crypto passwords, private keys or recovery phrases in a text document on your computer is an easy attack vector.

 Tip: To take another step in security you may want to look into advanced seucity options such as storing backs up in safety deposit boxes or multi-sig (advanced) for expectionally large sums.